kadena-marketing/doctest/docs/api/service-api/get-block.md

 ---
-title: Block endpoints
+title: GET block
 description:
   Provides reference information for the chainweb-node service API block endpoints.
-id: service-api-block
+id: get-block
 sidebar_position: 9
 tags: ['chainweb', 'node api', 'chainweb api', 'api reference']
 ---

-# Block service endpoints
+# Get block header and payload

-Block service API endpoints return whole blocks—headers and payloads—from the chain database.
+You can use the `/block` API endpointsto  return whole blocks—headers and payloads—from the chain database.
 Generally, blocks are returned in **ascending** order and include orphaned blocks.

 If you only want to query blocks that are included in the winning branch of the chain, you can call the `branch` endpoints.